Why Parenting With Adult ADHD in Cincinnati Feels Exhausting and How to Cope

 A Different Definition of “Good Parent”

-Adults with ADHD often set an impossibly high standard for what it means to be a “good parent.”
+At our Ohio ADHD testing and counseling center, we often see adults with ADHD setting an impossibly high standard for what it means to be a “good parent.”
 It’s not enough to show up.
 You feel constant pressure to be a perfect one, especially if you’ve spent years being told you do things differently.

-Other ADHD Services Offered at Focused Mind ADHD Counseling
+Cope With ADHD & More: Other Services Offered at Focused Mind ADHD Counseling in Ohio

 About the Author